I always wanted to be an artist…

 (2004) was awarded an IRA Teacher’s Choice (2005), followed by The Last Brother (2006).
 Apple Tree Christmas (2005) was reissued by Sleeping Bear Press in a Holiday Classic edition.
 The Orange Shoes was also awarded an IRA Teacher’s Choice (2008).

 Ms. Noble graduated from Michigan State University in 1967 with a BA in Fine Arts, then taught art in Michigan, Virginia and Rhode Island.
 After moving to New Jersey in 1972, she studied children’s book writing and illustrating in New York City at Parsons School of Design, the New School University, Caldecott medalist Uri Shulevitz’s Greenwich Village Workshop, and most recently at New York University.
-Ms. Noble is on the board of The New Jersey Center for the Book and a member of the Rutgers University Council on Children’s Literature.
+Ms. Noble is a member of the Rutgers University Council on Children’s Literature.
 In 2002 she was awarded Outstanding Woman in Arts and Letters in New Jersey for her lifetime of work in children’s books, along with citations from the United States Congress, House of Representatives and the Senate.
 In 2016, Ms. Noble received the Author of the Year Award from the New Jersey Association of School Librarians.

 Ms. Noble lives in a circa 1780 house in historic northern New Jersey.
 Says Trinka, “I still use the same drawing board my father made for me long ago.
 I still love to draw and I still love the smell of crayons!”